 2.«#» “Resource Monthly Shape”(XX/XX/XX Version) means a distribution of energy within each month that a Specified Resource is expected to produce, as agreed to by the Parties in accordance with section 3.4.1(1).
 [LF]

-2.«#» “Resource Support Services” or “RSS”(XX/XX/XX Version) means a suite of services BPA Power Services provides to integrate federal and non-federal resources defined in the CHWM Contract and priced in each regular 7(i) Process consistent with section 6 of the PRDM.
+2.«#» “Resource Support Services” or “RSS”(XX/XX/XX Version) means a suite of services BPA Power Services provides to integrate federal and non-federal resources defined in Exhibit J and priced in each regular 7(i) Process consistent with section 6 of the PRDM.
 [LF, SL, BL]

-2.«#» “Scheduling Hour XX”(XX/XX/XX Version) means the 60‑minute period ending at XX:00.
-For example, Scheduling Hour 04 means the 60‑minute period ending at 4:00 a.m.
-[SL]
+2.«#» “Scheduling Hour XX”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [SL]

 2.«#» “Scheduling Points of Receipt”(XX/XX/XX Version) shall have the meaning as defined in section 14.1.
 [LF, SL, BL]